Top-Rope Anchors (1-day)

 Building your own Top Rope climbing anchors is an essential skill for outdoor rock climbing.
 Even if you climb with partners who build the TR anchors, you need to be able to assess the anchors you are climbing on.
 You will be learning from our professional ACMG Guides in Squamish in order to gain a solid understanding and ability to build your own Top Rope systems.
 Techniques learned on this course can be used in any common climbing area such as Squamish, Skaha, Leavenworth or elsewhere.

-- Our Squamish Rock Top-Rope Climbing Anchors and systems course is designed to help climbers develop a strong foundation of skills required for outdoor top-rope rock climbing in areas such as the Smoke Bluffs in Squamish, BC and Skaha Bluffs in Penticton, BC.
+- Our Squamish Rock Top-Rope Climbing Anchors and systems course is designed to help climbers develop a strong foundation of skills required for outdoor top-rope rock climbing in areas such as the Smoke Bluffs in Squamish, Cheakamus Canyon, Skaha Bluffs in Penticton, etc.

 Skills covered will include:

-Comprehensive review and practice of safety systems for a complete top-rope climbing system
+- Comprehensive review and practice of safety systems for top-rope climbing systems

 The Top-Rope Anchor Systems course is conducted in Squamish, BC, located approximately 1 hour by highway north of Vancouver.
 Participants will be responsible for getting to and from Squamish each day.